 Available to undergraduate and graduate students based on need.
-Must be a degree-seeking student and enrolled in at least six credit hours.
-Low interest (5%) loans available with repayment beginning nine months after graduation or when a student drops below half-time status.
+Must be degree-seeking students enrolled for at least six credit-hours.
+Low interest (5 percent) loans available with repayment beginning nine months after graduation or when a student drops below half-time status.
 Long-term repayment includes cancellation of debt under certain specific conditions.

-How to apply: Complete the FAFSA.
-Forms available at the GSU Financial Aid Office.
+Apply to: Complete the FAFSA.
+Forms available at the GSU Financial Aid Office and at other locations as listed on page 26.